boots-edu/textbook/source/text/11-typescript-advanced/unions.md

 ## Combining types in TypeScript

 We know we can declare new types in TypeScript by creating classes and interfaces, and we can use these types in our programs.
-What if we don't know the type, but we know that it one of a finite number of types:
+What if we don't know the exact type, but we know that it is one of a finite number of types:

 -   It could be a number or a string
 -   It could be a class instance or null